 Facundo, originally from Argentina, is currently enrolled in the master’s degree in Strategy and Geopolitics at the Escuela Superior de Ejército.
 Counting with a background in international relations, he has specialized in the analysis of interstate and intrastate conflicts and terrorism.

-This article was edited by Alessia Cappelletti and Thomas Courtier.
+This article was edited by Alessia Cappelletti.
 Annick Dingemans contributed with valuable insights from her first hand experience.